americanexpress/jest-image-snapshot/README.md

 #### Usage in TypeScript

-In TypeScript, you can declare `toMatchImageSnapshot` like this:
+In TypeScript, you can use the [DefinitelyTyped](https://www.npmjs.com/package/@types/jest-image-snapshot) definition or declare `toMatchImageSnapshot` like this:

 ```
 declare global {